If you're new here, you may want to subscribe to my RSS feed. Thanks for visiting!

 - Email Marketing – managing lists, managing campaigns, working through conversion metrics and the like.

 - Conversion Optimization – Does your website have a call to action?
 Is it obvious to viewers what you want them to do?
-I help you make the Call to Action obvious.
+I help you start converting from product pages.

 Are you going to start an agency?